ethan-cyj/Public-Transportation-In-Singapore/README.md

 ![1713164361476](image/README/1713164361476.png)

-The choropleth Map provides a high level snapshot of cycling accessibility across Singapore's planning areas by using a devised nearest 5 cluster method.
+The Choropleth Map provides a high level snapshot of cycling accessibility across Singapore's planning areas by using a devised nearest 5-cluster method.
 Users may select from the following available metrics: Time Savings, Route Distance, Suitability (of path for cycling), and a Weighted Score  derived from the previously mentioned metrics.
 These metrics are explained in further detail in Backend.

 Users will also be able to view the rankings of each planning area, for the specified metric, on the right plot.